foundry-rs/book/src/reference/cli/cast/wallet.md

-  vanity            Generate a vanity address [aliases: va] address           Convert a private key to an address [aliases: a, addr] sign              Sign a message or typed data [aliases: s] sign-auth         EIP-7702 sign authorization [aliases: sa] verify            Verify the signature of a message [aliases: v] import            Import a private key into an encrypted keystore [aliases: i] list              List all the accounts in the keystore default directory
+  vanity            Generate a vanity address [aliases: va] address           Convert a private key to an address [aliases: a, addr] sign              Sign a message or typed data [aliases: s] verify            Verify the signature of a message [aliases: v] import            Import a private key into an encrypted keystore
+                        [aliases: i]
+  list              List all the accounts in the keystore default directory
                         [aliases: ls]
-  private-key       Derives private key from mnemonic [aliases: pk] decrypt-keystore  Decrypt a keystore file to get the private key [aliases: dk] help              Print this message or the help of the given subcommand(s)
+  private-key       Derives private key from mnemonic [aliases: pk] decrypt-keystore  Decrypt a keystore file to get the private key [aliases:
+                        dk]
+  help              Print this message or the help of the given
+                        subcommand(s)

 Options:
   -h, --help  Print help